6. Pantluci

 ‘wanted by my cat and me’ / ‘Me and my cat want it.

-of a single word if it is an adverb, or a smaller adverbial phrase with an
+of a single word if it is an adverb, a prepositional phrase with a noun

-with an object attached (the noun’s role is specied by the denition of
+phrase attached (the noun’s role is specied by the denition of the

-the preposition), or a adverbial phrase without one:
+preposition), or a smaller adverbial phrase with an adverbial phrase

 ni ta